nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* Insurance agents specialising in medical insurance
+* Clinics where patient information is managed in a written medium such as pen and paper
-* has manu contacts to manage
+* has many patients to manage
-* has a need to edit and share contacts information
+* has a need to edit and maintain patients personal and medical information
 * well versed in CLI
 * prefers typing to mouse interactions

 **Value proposition**:

-* Ease insurance agents with details as its centralised
+* Ease the job of clinics with a centralised record of its patients
-* Can share information to medical officers and clients involved
+* Doctors can easily access patient's personal and medical information without having to go through stacks of paper
+* Helps the clinic doctor to keep track of his appointments
 * For those proficient in typing, ease management of assets